Contact us for help in responding to a DMCA takedown notice

 How the DMCA restricts circumventing technological protection measures like DRM and encryption

-The DMCAi restricts you from using technologies to get around Technological Protection Measure Digital Rights Management(DRMi).
+The DMCA restricts you from using technologies to get around Technological Protection Measure Digital Rights Management(DRM).
 These are called the "Anti-Circumvention" Regulations (Section 1201)(link to anchor in full text page)

 This provision is targeted at the DRM(link), encryption, passwords, and the other measures that content companies(link) use to control your ability to access content.
 However, the provision is written so broadly that it covers not just movies, music, software, but anything that could possibly be copyrighted.
 In fact, the actual court cases brought under the DMCA have involved software that runs a garage door opener, maintenance software for Library tape systems, and software in a printer to interact with printer ink cartridges.